guijoazeiro/conversion-microservice/README.md

 - Integration with conversion microservice
 - RESTful API with Swagger documentation
 - Queue-based processing with Redis
-- Metadata storage with MongoDB
+- Metadata storage with PostgreSQL
+- Outbox pattern implementation

 ## Technologies Used